 TEST YOUR WATER

-There are potential of different types of contaminants in your water supply, whether it is your drinking water well or irrigation canal that may affect your ability to irrigate crops, provide water to livestock or drink your water.
+There is a potential for different types of contaminants in your water supply, whether it is your drinking water well or irrigation canal that may affect your ability to irrigate crops or provide water to livestock.
 It is often the responsibility of the landowner to test their own water.
-For helpful questionnaires and assessment tools to test your own water, click click here.
+For helpful questionnaires and assessment tools to test your own water, click here.